tyzippy/get_started_sphinx/source/part-3.rst

   This paragraph will be shown only in the User's Guide.

-  .. note:: You might find this interesting.
+  .. note:: You might find this scary.

 .. caution:: Don't feed |T| after midnight.